Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_2.md

 }
 ```

-We can replace this with a dynamic function which takes fuzzed values and allows us to test the system with more possible configurations, adding a new dimensionality to our test suite.
+We can replace this with a dynamic function which instead takes fuzzed values and allows us to test the system with more possible configurations, adding a new dimensionality to our test suite.
 We'll add the following function to our `TargetFunctions` contract to allow us to do this:

 ```javascript
     function morpho_createMarket_clamped(uint8 index, uint256 lltv) public {